malekhnovich/baseballDataVis/README.md

 10. adjusted the duration of the story frame in order to provide viewer more time to see the changes in the weight.

+11. Recommended that I create an additional graph and split out the weight aspect of the data

 <h2>Resources</h2>